 Anyone can learn how to swim.
 The basic strokes are very easy to master once you've gotten used to the feel of buoyancy.
 Since anyone can learn, anyone can then do it.
 Swimming is an ideal activity for anyone with fitness problems or chronic knee or back injuries because it's so low-impact.
 In fact, it's often used in therapy for those who have been injured.

 People who are obese often turn to swimming to help get into condition and maintain good health, thanks in large part to the low-impact nature of the activity.
 Likewise, the elderly, who may have frailty concerns, find that they can be confident in a pool and work to regain strength and endurance.
+The simple fact is that movements in water are easier than on land - they may be slower because of the resistance of the water, but the movements feel less painful or challenging.

-Swimming Burns Fat
+Swimming Burns Calories

 A Relaxing Workout